NexarDeveloper/nexar-examples-py/README.md

 `python project_design_components.py`

 When this script is executed, it will first ask the user to input a token.
 It will then use this token to query to the API all available workspaces and return them in a list to the user with an index value.
 The user will then choose a workspace by selecting the index value next to the workspace.
 If they choose a workspace that is not listed, the script will loop until a valid workspaces is chosen.
 Once a valid workspace is chosen, the script will use this workspace to query to the API all available projects in this workspace.
 It will then display all available projects with an index value.
 The user then needs to choose a project by selecting the index value next to the project they want to retrieve information from.
 If an invalid project is chosen, the script will loop until a valid project is chosen.
 After a valid project is chosen, the project ID is used to query the API to retrieve the first 25 components used in the project, along with its designator, name, comment, and description.
 If a component also has parameters, it will also display the parameters name and value.
 In this particular example, only the first variant is used so the query will only return information about the first variant.

+## Design paging

+The design_paging.py example queries the design API for components used in a project chosen by the user.
+It will then print a limited amount of components in pages.

+`python design_paging.py`

+When the script is executed, it will print all available workspaces.
+Then the user will need to choose which workspace they want to use.
+This is then repeated for projects.
+After the user has chosen the workspace and project, a list of components in the project are printed in pages.
+The page size is set to four, but can be changed, so the list printed is four long.
+The script will then allow the user to pick either next page, previous page or exit by selecting the number assigned next to the choices.
+If the user chooses 1, which is next page, the script will print the next four components.
+However, if the user chooses next page when there are no more components to print, it will ask the user to choose a different option.
+If the user chooses 2, which is previous page, the script will print the previous four components.
+If there is no previous page, the user is asked to input a different option.
+If the user chooses 3, which is exit, the script will stop.